 - Condesation drain and add pan treatment

 - Condensing unit check for tight electrical connections

 - Clean condenser coils

 Air Conditioner Maintenance and Performance

-Air Conditioners are machines and as any machine needs maintenance air conditioning maintenance is necessary for the machine to function properly over time especially to increase the longevity or life span of the air conditioner.
-The typical maintenance schedule of an air conditioner will be annual maintenance but there are special conditions when the HVAC technician will recommend air conditioning maintenance on a more frequent schedule if the unit is in a bad area and the performance of the equipment will be affected.
-Performance is the other important reason air conditioner maintenance is necessary.
-Air conditioners that do not receive regular maintenance will break down more often, use more energy to operate, and the life of the equipment will be reduced so it is important that air conditioning maintenance is scheduled at least annually so that you can extend the life and increase the performance of your air conditioning system with fewer repair bills.
+Air Conditioners are machines.
+As any machine needs maintenance, air conditioning maintenance is necessary for the machine to function properly over time.
+This is especially true to increase the longevity or life span of the air conditioner.
+The typical maintenance schedule of an air conditioner will be annual maintenance.
+However, there are special conditions when the HVAC technician will recommend air conditioning maintenance on a more frequent schedule.

 Air Conditioning Preventive Maintenance - Video

 The following video demonstrates how to clean a condenser coil.
 High Performance HVAC Systems does not recommend doing this yourself.
-It is always best to hire an HVAC Professional to perform these task as they are trained professionals and will accomplish the job with efficiency and possibly find other potential problems that can be found on basic maintenance checks.
+It is always best to hire an HVAC Professional to perform these task as they are trained professionals.
+They will accomplish the job with efficiency.
+Additionally, they will possibly find other potential problems that can be found on basic maintenance checks.
 Always call an HVAC professional to take care of your systems.
 If you decide to do this yourself read the disclaimer section of our website.